 ID is a sort of ratio stiffness to strength, i.e. a mechanically connected index, hence it is indicative of aspects of the soil mechanical behavior rather than of the grain size, though the two things are to some extent connected.

-It is noted that Iis just an auxiliary information provided by DMT.
+It is noted that ID is just an auxiliary information provided by DMT.
 The most useful design parameter provided by DMT is, by far, the operative modulus M.

 A case in which occasionally clay can be interpreted by ID as granular material is shallow desiccated clay, which gets fractured by the penetration and look or behave as a granular material.
 This can happen near surface, above water table.